|Type of tour:||Guided|

 At early morning the boat takes us to Mastichari of Kos.
 Today our daily tour takes us through varied landscapes, mostly along the coast and partly through the impressive mountains of Kos to the same named island’s capital.
 Along the way we stop for a longer lunch break in the old Greek mountain village of Zia.
+On our way to Kos town we will visit the world famous archaeological excavation site of the Asclepion, where Hippocrates, the father of modern medicine, practiced.
 After dinner on board you may explore the bustling town of Kos.

 Overnight near Kos.